 Emma A. Jane (previously known as Emma Tom) is an award-winning Australian journalist, author, and broadcaster, as well as a senior lecturer at the University of New South Wales where she recently completed a PhD in media studies.
-She writes regularly for the Australian media (especially The Punch), and is the author of six books.
-She is also the single parent of one of the best five year olds on the planet.
+She writes regularly for the Australian media, and is the author of six books.
+She is also the single parent of one of the best six year olds on the planet.
 After spending many years fielding e-mail from strangers, she has reached two conclusions: 1) no-one agrees on anything; and 2) this drives most people absolutely nuts.
 Emma thinks the world would be a more pleasant place if punters made an effort to disagree with each other more politely.
 She also wishes people would stop e-mailing her about her teeth.
 This is how they’re staying, OK?

 E-bile and Online Ethics